 5 Benefits of Aloe Vera for Hair

 The benefits of Aloe Vera for hair can be traced to its 75 known nutrients, but it is hypothesized that Aloe Vera, or aloe barbadensis, contains over 100 traceable nutrients.
-It should come to know surprise that Simply Organic Beauty would take advantage of this awesome plant as an ingredient in many of our products.
+It should come as no surprise that Simply Organic Beauty would take advantage of this awesome plant as an ingredient in many of our products.

 Read the 5 Benefits of Aloe Vera for Hair here:

 According to University of Hawaii researchers, we can trace the use of Aloe Vera for hair loss back to the ancient Egyptians.
 In fact, Aloe Vera contains enzymes that directly promote healthy hair growth.
-These proteolitic enzymes are able to to eradicate dead skin cells on the scalp that could be clogging the the hair follicle, not allowing for the proper penetration of nutrients in the hair.
+These proteolytic enzymes are able to eradicate dead skin cells on the scalp that could be clogging the hair follicle, not allowing for the proper penetration of nutrients in the hair.

-Anti-pruritic properties are those that can alleviate itching and dryness.
+Aloe Vera has antipruritic properties that can alleviate itching and dryness.
 Pruritus ailments include vexing skin and scalp issues, like psoriasis and eczema.
 Psoriasis is an auto-immune disease characterized by the excessive production of skin cells.
-Recall, Aloe Vera’s enzymatic properties, enabling Aloe to destroy excessive dead skin cells, while conditioning the skin and scalp.
+Recall, Aloe Vera’s enzymatic properties enables it to destroy excessive dead skin cells, while conditioning the skin and scalp.